CSEANZ/WindowsContainers/README.md

 Of note in the microsoft/iis Dockerfile is the last line - `ENTRYPOINT ["C:\\ServiceMonitor.exe", "w3svc"]`.
 Docker containers run until the process they are watching exits.
 In this case, the process to be watched is IIS, but you don't just add a `CMD` or `ENTRYPOINT` command to fire up IIS - it's managed by windows.
 [ServiceMonitor](https://github.com/Microsoft/IIS.ServiceMonitor) is a tool that does just this - it watches any Windows service until it exits.

 ServiceMonitor is installed during the container build process by running some PowerShell that downloads the exe to the container.
-This is common practice for utilities (downloading them) - and indeed it's utilitsed further on in this article.
+This is common practice for utilities (downloading them) - and indeed it's utilised further on in this article.

 ```PowerShell
 RUN powershell -Command `